-The City allocated financial resources in the 22-23 School Budget to hire two additional Mental Health Professionals (Student Assistance Program Coordinator and 3 total School Mental Health Therapist) to help to ensure that students are being properly referred and in receipt of therapy and other support services to help with their Mental Health challenges.
+The City has allocated financial resources in the 22-23 School Budget and hired two additional Mental Health Professionals (Student Assistance Program Coordinator and 3 total School Mental Health Therapist) to help to ensure that students are being properly referred and in receipt of therapy and other support services to help with their Mental Health challenges.
 We plan to continue to increase the clinicians within the SAP program to support more students and families.
-In 23-24 we received approval for an additional SAP licensed clinician to service our students.
+In 23-24 we requested and were approved an additional allocation for 1 more SAP Clinician to increase SAP to 5 Mental Health Therapists.

 Describe the role of school based mental health providers and community-based partners in the implementation of your evidence-based mental health program.

 Throughout the year we conduct a K-12 Student Needs Assessment Survey through Rethink Ed that identifies students in need.
 The program has Tier 1, 2 and 3 Lessons which are designed to address student needs.